Applying Generic Coding with Help to Uniformizations: Acknowledgements

 \section{Acknowledgements}

-I would like the thank Andreas Blass, Trevor Wilson, and Paul Larson for discussions on this project.
+I would like the thank Andreas Blass, Paul Larson, Grigor Sargsyan, and Trevor Wilson for discussions on this project.
 Larson pointed out the arguments for Proposition~\ref{diag_argument} and Lemma~\ref{t_lemma}.
-He also verified that a proper class of Woodins implies every relation on $\baire$ in $L(\mbb{R})$ can be uniformized in some model of $\ad^+$.
-Wilson explained how much truth small forcings of $\mc{M}_n(c)$ can compute.
-He also explained how $\pd$ suffices for both Fact~\ref{oldfact} and Fact~\ref{pd_fact}, instead of $\omega$ Woodin cardinals.
+He also verified that a proper class of Woodin cardinals implies every relation on $\baire$ in $L(\mbb{R})$ can be uniformized in some model of $\ad^+$.
+Wilson explained how much truth small forcing extensions of $\mc{M}_n(c)$ can compute.
+He also explained how $\pd$ suffices for Fact~\ref{pd_fact}, instead of $\omega$ Woodin cardinals.
+Sargsyan explained how to show that countable sets or reals are well-behaved using sufficient determinacy axioms.
+We also thank the referee for many useful suggestions.